ignatandrei/console_to_saas/README.md

 **Daniel Tila** - is a systems engineer master degree in system architecture and 10+ years of experience.
 I worked on airplane engine software, train security doors to bank payment and printing systems.

-I am a certified teaching UiPath Developer & Architect and co-founder at Automation Pill where we help companies to optimize their costs by automating repetitive, mundane tasks.
-Holding training courses has always attracted me and I really enjoy a curious audience to whom I can interact with and challenge with fun practical exercises
+He has more than 10 years of experinece in the .NET programming environment.
+He designed from application that are facilitating communication between bank, printing services to airplaine engines.
+How, he is a certified trainer in UiPath and co-founder at Automation Pill where we help companies to optimize their costs by automating repetitive, mundane tasks.

 ## Contributors ✨